rengel-de/calixir/README.md

 described in file `COPYRIGHT_DERSHOWITZ_REINGOLD`.
 This copyright is part of the Common Lisp source file.

+This library is made public under the following conditions:

+- The code can be used for personal use.
+- The code can be used for demonstrations purposes.
+- Non-profit reuse with attribution is fine.
+- Commercial use of the algorithms should be licensed and are not allowed from this library.

+The permissions above are granted **as long as attribution is given to the authors of the original algorithms, Nachum Dershowitz and Edward M. Reingold**.

 The Calixir source code is licensed under the Apache License, Version 2.0, the same license that is used by Elixir.
 You may obtain a copy of this License at [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).